pillared/PLC-Exam-2/README.md

 * Q6: A recursive decent algorithm for a java while statement, if statement , an logical/mathematical expression, and an assignment statement , where statement may be an empty function.
 Includes EBNF rule for each.

 * Q8: A Perl program that implements static and dynamic scoping.

-* PDF: Includes the following:
-  * Table of Contents
-  * Q1-Q8, code and explanations
-  * References